liaogz82/s3fs/README.txt

     metadata cache.
 If you don't have drush, you can use the buttons provided on the S3FS Actions page (admin/config/media/s3fs/actions), though the copy operation may fail if you have a lot of files, or very large files.
-The drush command will cleanly handle any combination of files. @todo actions page is not implemented yet in 8 version.
+The drush command will cleanly handle any combination of files.

 TROUBLESHOOTING